ChartsCSS/ChartsCSS.org/src/docs/usage.md

 </table>

-This is an expected behaviour.
+This is an expected behavior.
 Search engines and screen readers should consume the table in its original form.

 ## Charts.css Utility Classes